oba11/python-gist/README.md

 Todos
 =====
-* Add an option to deauthorise the script
+* Add an option to deauthorise/cleanup the script
 * Make the script installable
-* External editor?
+* Package this for Windows
+* Ability to use an external editor
+* Implement the rest of the GitHub API, in github_auth.py
+* More unit tests
+* Tag an actual release
+* Pin the API use to a version, instead of using the "beta"
+* Python 3 version

 Thanks
 ======